heuer/cablemap/README.txt

 Disclaimer
 ----------
-Cablemap is not a Wikileaks mirror and has no ties to Wikileaks.
+Cablemap is not a WikiLeaks mirror and has no ties to WikiLeaks.
 It provides just a parser to read published cables which are already widely available on the web.